General Tax Information

 Real Estate Tax Billing and Collection

 Real estate tax bills are due by January 31st after mailing in December.
 Taxpayers have the choice of paying in full or paying in three installments.
-Should you choose to pay in installments, the second installment is due by April 30th and the third installment is due by July 31st.
+Should you choose to pay in installments, the third installment and final payment is due by July 31st.

 - Payment in full or 1st Installment due to City of Muskego: January 31st, 2024